vt-elixir/ja_serializer/README.md

 end
 ```

-If you're rendering JSON API errors, like `404.json-api`, then you _must_ add `json-api` to the `accepts` of your `render_errors` within your existing configuration in `config.exs`, like so:
+If you're rendering JSON API errors, like `404.json-api`, then you _must_ add `json-api`
+to the `accepts` of your `render_errors` within your existing configuration in `config.exs`, like so:

 ```elixir
 config :phoenix, PhoenixExample.Endpoint,
   render_errors: [view: PhoenixExample.ErrorView, accepts: ~w(html json json-api)]
 ```

-### Testing controllers
+## Testing controllers

-Set right headers in setup and when passing parameters to put, post requests
+Set the right headers in `setup` and when passing parameters to put and post requests,
 you should pass them as a binary.
-That is because for map and list parameters
+That is because for map and list parameters,
 the content-type will be automatically changed to multipart.

 ```elixir